tg1482/rep2vec/README.md

 * Emojis used
 * Style of writing (capitalized letters, words, or sentences, etc.)

-Here is an example of a Tweet by Donald Trump - which the important `features` highlighted:
+Here is an example of a Tweet by Donald Trump - with the important "features" highlighted using `fastai` TextClassificationInterpretation class:
 ![alt text](images/trump_tweet.png)

 With the vector representation of a particular political rep, we can then perform some dimension reduction and plot them to see how they align with each other.